Executive Decision: Plot

-Lieutenant Colonel Austin Travis leads an unsuccessful Special Forces black ops raid on a Chechen mafia safe house in Trieste, Italy, to recover a stolen Soviet nerve agent, DZ-5.
-Three months later, Oceanic Airlines Flight 343, a Boeing 747-200, leaves Athens bound for Washington, D.C., with over 400 passengers aboard including Nagi Hassan, lieutenant of the imprisoned terrorist leader El Sayed Jaffa.
+In May 1995, Lieutenant Colonel Austin Travis leads an unsuccessful Special Forces black ops raid on a Chechen mafia safe house in Trieste, Italy, to recover a stolen Soviet nerve agent, DZ-5.
+Three months later, Oceanic Airlines Flight 343, a Boeing 747-200, leaves Athens bound for Washington, D.C., with more than 400 passengers aboard including Nagi Hassan, lieutenant of the imprisoned terrorist leader El Sayed Jaffa.
 Hassan and his men hijack the flight, demanding Jaffa's release.
 Meanwhile, just moments before the hijacking, a suicide bomber working for Jaffa destroys a London Marriott hotel restaurant.

 Dr. David Grant, the U.S. Army intelligence consultant behind the botched raid, is summoned to a meeting at the Pentagon to plan an operation to retake the plane.
 Grant doubts Hassan's demands, suspecting he engineered Jaffa's capture, and intends to use the 747 to detonate a bomb loaded with the DZ-5 in U.S. airspace.
 The Pentagon authorizes a mid-air insertion of Travis' special operations team onto the hijacked airliner using the experimental "Remora F117x" aircraft.
 Grant and DARPA engineer Dennis Cahill reluctantly join the mission.

 The Remora intercepts and docks with the airliner.
 Grant, Cahill, and team members Cappy, Baker, Louie and Rat successfully board but Cappy is injured after a fall.
 Severe turbulence strains the docking tunnel.
 Travis sacrifices himself by closing the 747's hatch before it decompresses.
-The Remora is destroyed along with the team's communications equipment, leaving the Pentagon unaware of their survival.
+The Remora is destroyed along with two other team members still on board as well as their communications equipment, leaving the Pentagon unaware of their survival.
 They conduct a covert search for the bomb, hoping to neutralize it and storm the cabin.
-Grant accidentally reveals who he is to flight attendant Jean, but successfully recruits her to assist their search, despite Hassan's suspicions.
+Grant accidentally reveals his presence to flight attendant Jean, but successfully recruits her to assist their search, despite Hassan's suspicions.

 The team locates the bomb and Cappy, despite his injuries, guides Cahill in disarming it until they discover its arming device has an additional, remote-controlled trigger.
-Jaffa, released by U.S officials in an attempt to resolve the situation, calls Hassan from a private jet to tell him he is on his way to Algeria, but Hassan abruptly ends the call.
+Jaffa, released by U.S. officials in an attempt to resolve the situation, calls Hassan from a private jet to tell him he is on his way to Algeria, but Hassan abruptly ends the call.
 Grant and the others realize Hassan's men are unaware of the bomb and Hassan's true intentions, after he kills one of them for rebuking him.
 He also inadvertently reveals that one of the passengers is a sleeper agent and the trigger-man for the bomb.